Peace to the Gods and Goddesses of the foundation;

 What makes better sense is the idea that a break occurs that got lost in translation.

-YH is the only consistent title as AH simply means whence in Hebrew.
+YH is the only consistent title as AH simply add emphasis to a word in Hebrew.

 Yah or Jah is thus the actual name of the Hebrew God, but what does it mean and where does it come from?

-In ancient Egypt there is a god that matches this idea, and it is likely to be the God Abram went to Egypt in search of as he adopted the Egyptian tradition of circumcision afterward, which was practiced by the priesthood of Ptah, Ra, and Amen, who all combined to form the trinity Ptah-Ra-Amen.
+In ancient Egypt there is a god that matches this idea, and it is likely to be the God Abram went to Egypt in search of as he adopted the Egyptian tradition of circumcision afterward, which was practiced by the priesthood of Amen, Ra, and Ptah, who all combined to form the trinity Amen-Ra-Ptah.

 But here are the clinchers: (i) In the ancient Egyptian mystery schools Ptah is also joined to Ausar to become Ptah Asr the god of the dead.